 - Willingness to become knowledgeable about local and statewide resources

 - Maintain case progression in Social Security Administration’s computerized Representative Payee Monitoring Tool (RPMT)

 - Maintain strict confidentiality and follow destruction of personally identifying information protocols

-Timely Paperwork & Reporting
+Timely Paperwork and Recording

 - Submit all required reports, timesheets, and other documentation in an accurate and timely manner